Leonardo-Boss/suckless-site/suckless.org/sucks.md

 There are many broken X programs.
 Go bug the developers of these broken programs to fix them.
 Here are some of the main causes of this brokenness:

-* The program assumes a specific window management model, e.g. assumes you are using a WIMP-window manager like those found in KDE or Gnome.
+* The program **assumes a specific window management model**, e.g. assumes you are using a WIMP-window manager like those found in KDE or Gnome.
 This assumption breaks the [ICCCM conventions][icccm].
-* The application uses a fixed size - this limitation does not fit into the world of tiling window managers very well, and can also be seen as breaking the ICCCM conventions, because a fixed sized window assumes a specific window management model as well (though the ICCCM does not forbid fixed-size windows).
+* The application uses a **fixed size** - this limitation does not fit into the world of tiling window managers very well, and can also be seen as breaking the ICCCM conventions, because a fixed sized window assumes a specific window management model as well (though the ICCCM does not forbid fixed-size windows).
 In any case, the ICCCM requests that clients accept any size the window manager proposes to them.
-* The program is based on strange non-standard window manager hints that only work properly with a window manager supporting these extensions - this simply breaks the ICCCM as well.
+* The program is based on strange **non-standard window manager hints** that only work properly with a window manager supporting these extensions - this simply breaks the ICCCM as well.
 E.g. trash icon programs.
-* The program does not conform to ICCCM due to some missing or improperly set hints.
+* The program does not conform to ICCCM due to some **missing or improperly set hints**.

 Workarounds
 -----------